 The MPI draft July 2014 Snood and Bait Log (Figure 14) is the appropriate form on which to record the use of lightsticks.
 Lightsticks may affect the capture of marine turtles on longline gear (Wang et al. 2007, Gless et al. 2008).
-These can also slow the sink rate of snoods (Pierre and Goad, in prep.) and therefore may affect the risk longline snoods present to seabirds.
-In addition, information about the deployment of dyed bait could be recorded with other bait characteristics.
-Deploying blue-dyed bait is intended to
+These can also slow the sink rate of snoods (Pierre et al. 2015a) and therefore may affect the risk longline snoods present to seabirds.
+In addition, information about the deployment of dyed bait could be recorded